Andrea Mantegna: Work in Mantua

-The Marquis Ludovico III Gonzaga of Mantua had for some time been pressing Mantegna to enter his service; and the following year, 1460 Mantegna was appointed court artist.
-He resided at first from time to time at Goito, but, from December 1466 onwards, he moved with his family to Mantua.
+The Marquis Ludovico III Gonzaga of Mantua had for some time been pressing Mantegna to enter his service; and the following year, 1460, Mantegna was appointed court artist.
+He resided at first from time to time at Goito, but, from December 1466 onward, he moved with his family to Mantua.
 His engagement was for a salary of 75 lire a month, a sum so large for that period as to mark conspicuously the high regard in which his art was held.
-He was in fact the first painter of any eminence to be based in Mantua.
+In fact, he was the first painter of any eminence to be based in Mantua.

 His Mantuan masterpiece was painted for the court of Mantua, in the apartment of the Castle of the city, today known as Camera degli Sposi (literally, "Wedding Chamber") of Palazzo Ducale, Mantua: a series of full compositions in fresco including various portraits of the Gonzaga family and some figures of genii and others.
+The innovative spatial construction of the frescoes, particularly the oculus in the ceiling, had a profound effect on Antonio da Correggio.